Nathan of Gaza: Works

 Nathan of Gaza persuaded the Jewish community through his writings about Sabbatai Zevi and Sabbateanism.
 He composed various letters and other written documents that promoted an entirely new kind of theology, one that merged the current notions of Kabbalah (of the time) with elements of Lurianic mysticism, a subject that he studied when he was younger.
 In addition to creating a "new type" of mysticism, he also composed a document entitled Derush ha-Tanninim "Discourse on the Dragons" (published by Scholem in be-Iqvot Mashiah, Jerusalem, 1944).
 This article stressed the notion of a "New Law" in which the old positive and negative commandments of the Torah were eliminated.
 This became the basis for what Gershom Scholem called "Sabbatean antinomianism".

 Not only did Nathan of Gaza publish documents that advocated for a change and a removal of the Jewish laws and commandments, but he also composed various texts that discussed concepts entirely different from these unorthodoxies.
 For example, he wrote Hadrat Kodesh (Constantinople, 1735), a Kabbalistic commentary on the Book of Genesis, particularly on the aspect of creation.
 Several years later, Nathan of Gaza published Ozar Nehmad (Venice, 1738), a supplement to the Hadrat Qodesh.
 As evident from these alternative spiritual manuscripts, Nathan of Gaza was not solely a devout Sabbatean follower and believer; he strived to provide an alternative perspective and understanding of Judaism.

 He also wrote Peri 'EtzHadar, prayers for Tu BiShvat (ib.
 1753), and Tiqqun Qeri'ah, an ascetic work according to Sabbatean doctrines (Amsterdam, 1666).
 His travels were translated into German by Moritz Horschetzky and published in Orient, Lit. ix.
 170–172, 299–301.

 Overall, the documents Nathan of Gaza produced and presented were both positively and negatively received by the Jewish community.
 For example, some of the rabbis in Jerusalem were divided over the ideas Nathan of Gaza wrote.
 A number of them felt that these written records were sacrilegious; they defied the basic tenets of the Jewish faith.
 Nevertheless, the composition of these texts provided a further platform in which Sabbatai Zevi and Nathan of Gaza could promote their Sabbatean ideologies.

 Death

 There is some consensus among sources that on Friday, January 11, 1680, in Üsküp, Ottoman Empire (now Skopje, North Macedonia), Nathan of Gaza died.
 However, according to other sources, he died in Sofia (now in Bulgaria), but his body was transferred to Üsküp and buried there.
 According to the Jewish physician, Jacques Konfino, who visited Skopje in the 1930s, Nathan of Gaza was buried in a marble tomb along with a disciple.
-According to Konfino the tomb was engraved in Hebrew with the inscription:
+According to Konfino the tomb was engraved in Hebrew with this inscription: